Bitcoin-com/golden-ticket/README.md

 - Create Golden Tickets in html and pdf format for printing.
 - Create .csv file w/ cash address, wif and ticket tier breakdown
 - Fund all tickets programmatically
-- Check with tickets have been claimed and generate stats report
+- Check which tickets have been claimed and generate stats report
 - Sweep unclaimed funds back to your wallet

 ## Getting started